Book Review: Mall Hair Maladies by Kristy Jo Volchko

 Other items that really struck me were the release of Madonna’s movie, Desperately Seeking Susan, and the character reading Flowers in the Attic, both iconic items from the 80’s.
 Music references from Huey Lewis to Hall and Oates add texture to the tale.
 I even found myself pulling up an 80’s playlist to listen to as I read the tale.

 The Not So Good

-Honestly, the only negative I can say about the book is that there are a couple of punctuation errors.
+Honestly, there is nothing negative for me to say about this book.
+I thoroughly enjoyed the romp through the 80s through the eyes of two teenage girls.
+I’m pretty sure I was friends with both of them once upon a time.
 Volchko writes at a comfortable pace with an easy flow.
 There’s enough detail to let you fully experience each scene without feeling too wordy.